 No. The unincorporated areas of the county currently do not have a leash law.
 Each city has different ordinances.
 Check with the local Police for city ordinance information.

-TRAFFIC CITATIONS AND WARRANTS WHERE CAN I GET INFORMATION ABOUT MY TRAFFIC CITATION?
+TRAFFIC CITATIONS AND WARRANTS - WHERE CAN I GET INFORMATION?

 MISCELLANEOUS HOW CAN I FIND OUT IF A SEX OFFENDER LIVES IN MY NEIGHBORHOOD?

 Sex offenders who live in the unincorporated areas of the county are required by law to register with the Sheriff’s Office.
 On certain levels of registered sex offenders, the Sheriff’s Office will notify the residents in the neighborhood, which the sex offender lives.
 You can search and register for updates online by checking online at http://www.johnsoncosheriff.com.
-If you have any further questions you can contact Deputy Jeff Wood or Shannon Lemly at 754-7810 during the hours of 08:00 am through 04:30 pm, Monday through Friday.
+If you have any further questions you can contact Det.
+Jennifer Payne, at 754-7810 during the hours of 8:00 am through 4:30 pm, Monday through Friday.

 WHY DOES IT TAKE SO LONG TO GET A DEPUTY TO MY HOUSE TO TAKE MY REPORT?